Monetization

 And that’s it!
 No minimum amount of patrons, no specific types of content, and no other requirements.

-Does Patreon take a cut from my digital product sales?
+Does Patreon take a cut from digital product sales?

 Like many e-commerce platforms, Patreon will take a cut of your earnings.
 That cut is spread out over a few fees.
 Here’s what you can expect to pay when you sell digital products through Patreon: